 - 1. Clothing items not allowed Visible undergarments, Ripped or torn clothing and skirts, shorts, capris or cropped pants must extend to mid-calf, sweats and workout/athletic clothing of any kind.
 Spandex or other tight-fitting clothing.
-Leggings are acceptable only under a dress, skirt, or tunic-length top, and midriff shirts, tank tops, low cut shirts, halter tops, or T-shirts with large brand names or messages other than Xavier University of Louisiana (regardless of meanings). - 2.
-Accessories not allowed Hats (except for religious or medical reasons), large jewelry that can be cause injury if grabbed

-- 3. Other items not allowed perfume/cologne due to sensitivity/allergic reaction, Visible piercings other than ears, or uncovered tattoos, artificial nails or nails that extend more than 1/4 inch past the fingertip - 4.
-No food is allowed unless it is a part of a therapeutic activity including chewing gum.
+Leggings are acceptable only under a dress, skirt, or tunic-length top, and midriff shirts, tank tops, low cut shirts, halter tops, or T-shirts with brand names or messages (regardless of meanings) - 2.
+Accessories not allowed Hats (except for religious or medical reasons), large jewelry that can be cause injury if grabbed - 3.
+Other items not allowed - a.
+Perfume/cologne due to sensitivity/allergic reaction - b.
+Visible piercings other than ears, or uncovered tattoos, artificial nails or nails that extend more than 1/4 inch past the fingertip - c.
+Food.
+Food is not allowed unless it is a part of a therapeutic activity including chewing gum.
 Use of food in therapy should be discussed with your Clinical Educator and listed on your Lesson Plan prior to its use.